-Logger Settings Here we can tune some logger specific parameters.
+Here we can tune some logger specific parameters.
 These parameters are used to identify conditions for the take-off, landing and engine start/stop.

-Logger Settings
+Logger Set tings

-Takeoff 43 ^{kmj} h
+Takeoff 60 ^{km} h

-Landing 29 ^{km} h
+Landing 50 ^{km} h

-Rotor RPM

-Engine RPM 1200
+Det. delay 6s

+Takeoff rotor 200

+Landing rotor 150

-Figure 25: Logger settings window
+Figure 29: Logger settings window

-- Take-off threshold specifies IAS, which must be exceeded for a few seconds for a logger to detect and record a take-off event. - Landing threshold specifies IAS, which must be kept below for a few seconds in order to detect the landing event.
-This also works in conjunction with Rotor RPM.
+- Takeoff threshold specifies IAS, which must be exceeded for a few seconds for a logger to detect and record a take-off event.
+This also works in conjunction with Takeoff rotor RPM. - Landing threshold specifies IAS, which must be kept below for a few seconds in order to detect the landing event.
+This also works in conjunction with Landing rotor RPM. - Det. delay defines number of second for takeoff/landing condition to be met.
+This prevents most false detections due to wind bursts. - Takeoff rotor RPM threshold shall be only set for helicopters.
+This is used to detect hovering takeoff, where IAS is low (below the IAS threshold).
+Takeoff is detected once rotor reaches this takeoff rotor limit even if IAS is zero.

-- Rotor RPM threshold shall be defined for helicopters and gyroplanes only.
-In order to detect the landing situation, the logger monitors two things: IAS and rotor RPMs.
+Landing rotor RPM threshold shall be defined for helicopters and gyrocopters only.
+In order to detect the landing situation, the logger monitors two things: IAS and rotor RPM.
 They both must be below the specified thresholds in order to detect the landing.
-This prevents false landing detections, which happen if Rotor RPM threshold is not used. - Engine RPM threshold is used to detect the engine start or stop event.
+This prevents false landing detections.

+Engine RPM threshold is used to detect the engine start or stop event.